Sailaja-ASB/Credit-Card-Fraud-Detection/README.md

-Credit Card Fraud Detection
-This project builds a machine learning model to detect fraudulent credit card transactions using a large simulated transaction dataset.​

-Dataset
-Simulated credit card transaction data from 2019‑01‑01 to 2020‑12‑31.​

-Around 1.3M transactions for 1,000 customers and ~800 merchants.​

-Features include transaction timestamp, amount, merchant, category, location, customer demographics, and a binary is_fraud label.​

-All records are synthetic and used only for analytics and model development.​

-Project goals
-Explore transaction and customer behavior patterns.​

-Engineer behavioral and geolocation features useful for fraud detection.​

-Train and evaluate classification models to distinguish fraudulent vs legitimate transactions, with a focus on precision/recall.​

-Methods
-Data preprocessing and feature engineering with pandas and NumPy.​

-Exploratory data analysis and visualizations with seaborn and matplotlib.​

-Train–test split using train_test_split from scikit‑learn.​

-Models: Random Forest (and Decision Tree as baseline).​

-Evaluation metrics: accuracy, precision, recall, F1‑score, confusion matrix.​

-Repository structure
-CREDIT-CARD-FRAUD-DETECTION-1.ipynb: main notebook with EDA, feature engineering, model training, and evaluation.​

-data/: folder for the transaction CSV file (not committed if large; can be downloaded from the original public source).​

-How to run
-Clone the repository and create a virtual environment.

-Install dependencies:

-pandas, numpy, scipy, scikit-learn, seaborn, matplotlib.​

-Place the dataset CSV in data/ and update the notebook path, for example:

-data = pd.read_csv("data/fraudTrain.csv").​

-Run the notebook cells in order to reproduce the analysis and model results.​

-Notes
-This project was completed as part of an ML Engineer internship to demonstrate end‑to‑end fraud detection modelling, from raw transactions to evaluated models.​

-No real customer or card details are used; all data is simulated for educational and research purposes.​
+# Credit Card Fraud Detection 💳🔍

+This project demonstrates an end-to-end **machine learning pipeline for credit card fraud detection** using a large simulated transaction dataset.
+The focus is on data exploration, feature engineering, model training, and evaluation for highly imbalanced classification problems.

+---

+## 📊 Dataset (Not Included)

+- Simulated credit card transaction data
+- Time period: **2019-01-01 to 2020-12-31**
+- ~**1.3 million transactions**
+- **1,000 customers** and ~**800 merchants**
+- Features include:
+  - Transaction timestamp
+  - Transaction amount
+  - Merchant and category
+  - Location information
+  - Customer demographics
+  - Target label: **`is_fraud` (binary)**

+> ⚠️ The dataset is **not included in this repository**.
+> All records are **synthetic** and were used only for analytics and model development during the project.

+---

+## 🎯 Project Goals

+- Explore transaction and customer behavior patterns
+- Engineer **behavioral and geolocation features** useful for fraud detection
+- Train and evaluate classification models to distinguish fraudulent vs legitimate transactions
+- Emphasize **precision, recall, and F1-score**, which are critical for imbalanced fraud datasets

+---

+## 🧪 Methods & Approach

+- Data preprocessing & feature engineering using **Pandas** and **NumPy**
+- Exploratory Data Analysis (EDA) with **Seaborn** and **Matplotlib**
+- Train–test split using `train_test_split` from **scikit-learn**
+- Models implemented:
+  - **Decision Tree** (baseline)
+  - **Random Forest** (primary model)
+- Evaluation metrics:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1-score
+  - Confusion Matrix

+---

+## 📁 Repository Contents

+- `CREDIT-CARD-FRAUD-DETECTION-1.ipynb`
+  - Main notebook containing:
+    - EDA
+    - Feature engineering
+    - Model training
+    - Model evaluation

+> This notebook is intended to showcase the **approach, methodology, and analysis**, even without direct access to the dataset.

+---

+## ▶️ How to Use This Repository

+- Review the notebook to understand the **fraud detection workflow**
+- Examine feature engineering strategies and evaluation metrics
+- Use the notebook as a **reference template** for similar fraud detection problems
+- The code can be adapted to other public or proprietary transaction datasets

+---

+## 📝 Notes

+- This project was completed as part of an **ML Engineer internship**
+- No real customer or card details are used
+- All data referenced is **synthetic** and for educational or research purposes only

+---